signalwerk/worker/README.md

 When you make changes to workers, the system will:
 1. Update the configuration files
 2. Generate a new capnp configuration using Handlebars
-3. Directly restart the workerd container to apply the changes
+3. Create a restart signal file that the watcher script will detect

+### Container Restart System

+To avoid Docker-in-Docker issues, the admin service writes a signal file to the shared DATA volume.
+The `watch-restart.sh` script running on the host watches for changes to this file and restarts the workerd container when needed.

 ### KV Service API